 - Put 2-3 inches of water in your pressure canner before adding any jars.

-- Don’t leave the rings on when you store your jars, they may not have sealed and leaving the ring on could prove to be fatal if bacteria get into the contents.
+- Don’t leave the rings on when you store your jars, they may not have been sealed, and leaving the ring on could prove to be fatal if bacteria gets into the contents.

 - Don’t use grandma’s canning techniques because our food has changed in the last 35-50 years.